Relations among Ramanujan-Type Congruences I: Ramanujan-type and Hecke congruences

 \subsection{Ramanujan-type congruences constructed through the~\texpdf{$\Theta$}{Theta}-operator}

-Prior to embarking on the study of Hecke congruences for~$\ell \nisdiv M$, we point out Ra\-ma\-nu\-jan-type congruences that can be constructed through the~$\Theta$\nbd operator and the Hecke operator~$\rmU_\ell$ modulo~$\ell$.
+Prior to embarking on the study of congruences for Hecke eigenvalues if~$\ell \nisdiv M$, we point out Ra\-ma\-nu\-jan-type congruences that can be constructed through the~$\Theta$\nbd operator and the Hecke operator~$\rmU_\ell$ modulo~$\ell$.
 Correspondingly, our first proposition is centered around the case that~$\ell$ divides~$M$.
-We emphasize in our statement that the Ramanujan-type congruences that we obtain are maximal. \begin{proposition} Let~$\ell$ be an odd prime, $m$ positive integers, and~$\beta$ an integer.
+We emphasize in our statement that the Ra\-ma\-nu\-jan-type congruences that we obtain are maximal. \begin{proposition} Let~$\ell$ be an odd prime, $m$ positive integers, and~$\beta$ an integer.
 Then there is a modular form~$f$ of even weight and level~$1$ such that

 \end{proposition}

 \begin{remark} In order to extend Proposition~\ref{prop:integral-weight-ell-congruences} to arbitrary levels, one can use the following construction.
 Let~$f$ be a modular form satisfying the Ramanujan-type congruence